Continuum damping of topologically-protected edge modes at the boundary of a magnetized plasma

-There are several remarkable properties of topological edge states. (i) In real space, they are robust to backscattering with respect to various domain wall perturbations, e.g., changes along (e.g., sharp turns) and across (e.g., interface smoothness) its perimeter. (ii) In reciprocal space, their dispersion curves connect the two continua of the bulk modes (CBM) by spanning the corresponding topological bandgap.
-While properties (i) and (ii) are always present in condensed matter systems, where the band structure arises from the lattice periodicity, the situation can be quite different for continuous systems, such as moving/rotating fluids or magnetized plasmas \cite{Parker_prl_2020b,case_PoF60,briggs_PoF70}, where intrinsic material resonances (e.g., electron cyclotron resonance) are responsible for the creation of multiple continuous propagation bands.
-The key distinctive characteristic of a continuous topological medium with a smooth domain wall is that a new continuous spectrum of modes can arise in addition to the continuum modes of the bulks.
+There are several remarkable properties of the topological edge states stemming from BEC. (i) In the real space, they are immune to backscattering with respect to various domain wall perturbations, e.g., changes along (e.g., sharp turns) and across (e.g., interface smoothness) its perimeter. (ii) In the reciprocal space, their dispersion curves connect the two continua of the bulk modes (CBM) by spanning the corresponding topological bandgap.
+Property (i) is essential for a variety of practical applications, such as plasma-based circulators and isolators~\cite{sievenpiper_prapp_2022}.
+While both properties are realized in periodic systems, where the band structure is determined by its lattice, the situation can be quite different for continuous systems, such as moving/rotating fluids or magnetized plasmas \cite{Parker_prl_2020b,case_PoF60,briggs_PoF70}, where intrinsic material resonances (e.g., electron cyclotron resonance) create multiple continuous propagation bands.
+Recent work identified several limitations in applying the BEC to cold magnetized plasmas -- the subject of this Letter -- that prevent the edge states from crossing the entire bulk bandgap\cite{Gangaraj_prl_2020, Han_prb_2022}.
+For example, air/plasma domain walls comprising nearly-discontinuous density jumps support spectrally-flat short-wavelength surface-plasmon resonances~\cite{Gangaraj_prl_2020}; those limit the spectral range of the topological edge states in violation of the conventional BEC.
+While a smooth plasma density transition inside the domain wall removes the surface-plasmon resonances ~\cite{Parker_prl_2020b,fu_nc_2021}, it brings to the fore a key distinctive characteristic of bounded continuous media, such as non-uniformly moving/rotating fluids or inhomogeneous plasmas: that a new continuous spectrum of modes can arise in addition to the continuum modes of the bulks ~\cite{case_PoF60,briggs_PoF70,sedlacek_1971,Shvets_pop_1999,Parker_prl_2020a}.